If you want to dial in a killer blues tone, I would recommend experimenting with E flat tuning.

 So let’s get into it!
 Here is how to use E flat tuning, and why you should experiment with it if you are looking to improve your blues guitar tone:

 Before we look at the benefits of tuning your guitar to E flat, I think it is important to understand exactly what it is and how it works.
-And the good news here, is that it is pretty straightforward.
+The good news here, is that it is pretty straightforward.

 In music, when pitches are flattened, this is denoted by the sign – b.
 As such, you may also see E flat tuning written out as Eb tuning.